andreasfertig/cppinsights/Readme.md

 ## Support

-If you like to support the project consider [submitting](CONTRIBUTING.md) a patch.
+If you like to support the project, consider [submitting](CONTRIBUTING.md) a patch.
 Another alternative is to become a [Patreon](https://www.patreon.com/cppinsights) supporter.